-Course Title: Film Analysis & Screenwriting Course Number: 3L1SW

-Grade(s): 10-12 Credits: 2.5

-Prerequisites: None Length: Half Year
+Course Title: Film Analysis & Screenwriting Course Number: 3L1SW Grade(s): 10-12 Credits: 2.5 Prerequisites: Must be taken with Creative Writing Length: Half Year

 This course offers students the opportunity to critically examine a wide array of films and television shows across multiple genres, countries, and eras.
 Students will practice the skills necessary to "read" a film in order to come to new understandings about the social, political, and artistic impacts of film on our society.
 Additionally, students will analyze screenplays in order to interpret how authors write for a visual medium.
 Students will culminate their learning through the creation of their own original screenplays.